Everything You Need to Know About RDF

 - Subjects and objects and resources while an object can be either a literal or a resource

-So far we have talked about several RDF representations (A serialization format is a way to encode information so that when it's passed between machines it can be parsed, XML is a serialization format, RDF is a data model); however there are few more worth mentioning:
+So far we have talked about several representations (A serialization format is a way to encode information so that when it's passed between machines it can be parsed, XML is a serialization format, is a data model); however there are few more worth mentioning:

 - TriG: TriG is Turtle but with support for named graphs.
-It's the de facto standard for serializing RDF with named graphs.
+It's the de facto standard for serializing with named graphs.

-What sets RDF apart from XML is that RDF is designed to represent knowledge in a distributed world.
-That RDF is designed for knowledge, and not data, means RDF is particularly concerned with meaning.
-Everything at all mentioned in RDF means something.
+What sets apart from XML is that is designed to represent knowledge in a distributed world.
+That is designed for knowledge, and not data, means is particularly concerned with meaning.
+Everything at all mentioned in means something.
 It may be a reference to something in the world, like a person or movie, or it may be an abstract concept, like the state of being friends with someone else.
-And by putting three such entities together, the RDF standard says how to arrive at a fact.
-The second key aspect of RDF is that it works well for distributed information.
-That is, RDF applications can put together RDF files posted by different people around the Internet and easily learn from them new things that no single document asserted.
+And by putting three such entities together, the standard says how to arrive at a fact.
+The second key aspect of is that it works well for distributed information.
+That is, applications can put together files posted by different people around the Internet and easily learn from them new things that no single document asserted.
 It does this in two ways, first by linking documents together by the common vocabularies they use, and second by allowing any document to use any vocabulary.
 This allows enormous flexibility in expressing facts about a wide range of things, drawing on information from a wide range of sources.

 To distinguish between URIs, namespaced names (abbreviated URIs), anonymous nodes, and literal values, I used the following common convention